The Applicants Hub has everything you need to apply and be successful at St David's Catholic Sixth Form College.

 You will be able to study level 3 courses as long as you meet the individual course entry requirements.

 All learners can have the opportunity to resit their GCSE Mathematics, English or Science alongside their Level 3 courses (AS or BTEC).
-Great importance is placed upon achieving a grade ‘C’ in GCSE Mathematics and GCSE English so we ensure that classes are available to all learners.
-Some learners need to achieve a grade ‘B’ in these courses due to the university entry requirements so we allow learners to enrol for GCSE resit classes in these instances too.
+Great importance is placed upon achieving a grade of ‘C’ in GCSE Mathematics and GCSE English so we ensure that classes are available to all learners.
+Some learners need to achieve a grade of ‘B’ in these courses due to the university entry requirements so we allow learners to enrol for GCSE resit classes in these instances too.

 No, unlike other colleges we don’t charge students for enrolment.